akladyous/url-word-counter/README.md

 3. Run `bin/rails db:migrate` To apply changes for all migrations that have not yet been run.
 4. Run `bin/rails db:seed` to generate some fake data to work with.
+5. Run `bin/rails s` to start the server.

 ## What You Already Have